jcampbell05/RxChef/README.md

 Well first we need to explore what a __Stream__ actually is.

 In the Data Dimension like the Space Dimension we live in, an Array is a collection of things.
-For example we could have an array which contains our customers.
+Like our menu of items:

 ```
-customers = [
+menu_items = [
-Customer,
+Burger,
-Customer
+Chips
 ]
 ```